-Since both models use Nespresso’s one-touch brewing technology and the VertuoLine espresso capsules, the overall coffee quality will not differ much between models.
+Since both models use Nespresso’s one-touch brewing technology and the VertuoLine espresso capsules, the overall coffee quality won’t differ much between models.

 Whichever machine you pick, you’re going to get a delicious, rich cup of espresso (or any number of espresso-based drinks).

-Speaking of compatible capsules, both machines carry Nespresso’s proprietary capsule-scanning automatic coffee pod recognition technology, which means that the machines are only compatible with Nespresso’s Vertuoline capsules.
+Both machines carry Nespresso’s proprietary capsule-scanning automatic coffee pod recognition technology, which means that the machines are only compatible with Nespresso’s VertuoLine capsules.